 Authenticity and transparency are two of the most important things customers seek for when looking for third-party validation, and they shouldn’t be overlooked.

 4. Review censorship is not tolerated by consumers

 Today’s consumers are strongly against censorship: 70% of global consumers believe that the censorship of customer reviews is a serious concern, and 62% of global consumers would stop using platforms if they knew they were censoring reviews.

 Indeed, consumers see review manipulation as a breach of trust and are ready to take their business elsewhere if they find out a platform allows companies to cherry-pick their reviews.

 With 45% of consumers believing that review censorship leads to wasted money, and 42% believing it damages freedom of speech, review manipulation has become a very risky practice as today’s shoppers expect openness, honesty, transparency and authenticity from the review platforms and brands they engage with.

 All reviews, whether good or bad, should always be displayed.
 Being as transparent as possible helps consumers make more informed decisions, and helps boost consumer trust in businesses.

-If you’d like to find out more about the critical role of reviews in Internet trust, download our newest report below.
+If you’d like to find out more about the critical role of reviews in Internet trust, watch our latest video and download the full report below.